ruping/TRUP/README.md

 	$ perl RTrace.pl --runlevel 4 --sampleName SAMPLE --type p --readpool RP --root PD --anno AD --threads TH 2>>run.log

-If user could not use BLAT, ``--BT`` should be set to use GMAP in this step.
+User can use GMAP instead of BLAT for mapping the assembled contigs back to the reference, in which case, ``--GMAP`` should be set to use GMAP in this step. ``--misPen`` can be adjusted to integer numbers higher than 2 (default) to suppress low quality blat results. ``--uniqueBase`` can be set to integers more than 100 (default, which is exactly just one match, suggest for 300 maximum, which allows three times of matches to the reference) to allow multiple mapping segments to be granted as "unique" to increase sensitivity.

 **Run-level 5** (run cufflinks for gene/isoform quantification):